5l1v3r1/WhatsSpy-Public-wiki/rpi-image-shutdown.markdown

 * Connect up a keyboard or connect using SSH.
 * Type `screen -r`.
 Press `Ctrl` + `c` at the same time to stop the tracker.
 * Type `sudo shutdown -h now`.

-Now it will show some output about shutting down all services etc. Wait for it to not give any video output anymore. **After this you can safely remove the power cord**.
+* You will see output on the screen about shutting down services etc. Wait until you no longer have video output.
+* **After this you can safely remove the power cord**.

 ## What happens after sudden powerless